 After growing up in a small village in the Fulda valley in the state of Hessen, she attended Philipps-Universität Marburg and Georg-August-Universität Göttingen where she received her Staatsexamen degree in English.
 Coming to Penn State University as a visiting scholar, she developed a passion for teaching German and decided to stay, earning an MA and a PhD in German from Penn State.
 She joined EIU in 2005.

 Her research interests include methods of foreign language teaching and strategies of developing oral proficiency.
 She has also presented and published in the areas of foreign language film studies and translation studies.
-She serves as president of the Southern Illinois Chapter of AATG (American Association of Teachers of German) and on the higher education committee of ICTFL (Illinois Council on the Teaching of Foreign Languages).
+She serves as president of the Southern Illinois Chapter of AATG (American Association of Teachers of German) and is chair of the higher education committee of ICTFL (Illinois Council on the Teaching of Foreign Languages).
 Besides traveling to Germany every summer, she enjoys serving as AP German reader with colleagues from all over the country.